GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Pulsar NS 200 (BS6 FI Dual ABS)4,49,900

-Ex-showroom is the price the manufacturer sets after import duty, VAT, and dealer margin.
+Ex-showroom is what the manufacturer sets after import duty, VAT, and dealer margin.
 It is not what leaves your bank account.

 The on-road price adds: